Johny270/react-admin-ui/README.md

         }
       }
     ```
-    - I also realized how easy it is to use sass/scss over pure CSS, just taking advantage of the power of indentation to define your rules, thus setting less classes on HTML elements.
+    - I also realized how easy it is to use sass/scss over pure CSS, just taking advantage of the power of indentation to define your rules, thus setting less classes on HTML elements.<br>

   2. TypeScript

     - Nothing really to be proud of but a little exposure to TypeScript.
 However I found it to be kind of similar to JavaScript in many ways.
-I'm interested to dive deeper into it in the future.
+I'm interested to dive deeper into it in the future.<br>

   3. Material UI